The Guardian Bans Advertising by Fossil Fuel Industry

-Early Wednesday morning, The Guardian announced a decision to forego all advertising ties to fossil fuel extraction companies.
+Early Wednesday morning, the Guardian announced a decision to forgo all advertising ties to fossil fuel extraction companies.

 The Guardian‘s Acting Chief Executive Anna Bateson and Chief Revenue Officer Hamish Nicklin released a joint statement, calling climate change the “most important challenge of our times,” and saying the decision “is based on the decades-long efforts by many in that industry to prevent meaningful climate action by governments around the world.